jalvesaq/vimcmdline/README.md

 `ftplugin`, `plugin` and `syntax` and their files to your `~/.vim` or `~/.config/nvim` directory.

+You have to install Tmux if you either want to run the interpreter in an external terminal emulator or are using Vim.

+I have never adapted the plugin to run the interpreter within Vim's built-in terminal (as it does in Neovim) because Vim cannot colorize the output printed in its terminal.

 ## Usage

 If you are editing one of the supported file types, in Normal mode do: